KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

 ```

-# What's wrong with loose contracts?
+# What's wrong with a distributed monolith?
-In this case, the coupling was high enough that it was both tedious and error prone.
+The projects have strong coupling, which makes changes and deployments tedious and error prone.
-Also, at the time, there were some team changes occurring, and a team member forgot to add a property to the ETL datacontract (and DbContext) leading to the Test ETL process failing.
+When a new team member forgot to add a property to the ETL datacontract (and DbContext), the Test ETL process crashed and burned and there was nothing prompting them to have done anything else.
 PR's help catch these incidents, but it still felt like an unnecessary risk in this day and age (circa 2018)

 Refactoring becomes difficult to maintain, with no built-in way of preventing contracts getting out of date.

+## What is the destination?
+In the beginning, I didn't know what the goal was going to be.
+I didn't have time to rework everything, so a full upfront rewrite/rework wasn't possible.
-What follows is how we've worked with it over the last 5+ years to try and improve the situation (in chronological order)
+What follows is the sequence of solutions we've worked through over the last 5+ years to try and improve the situation (in chronological order)

-> I'm certain there are strategies around these challenges, but these are what I went with instead.

 # First attempt: Shared nuget package
 The idea is: